zachbogart/pyro-template/README.md

 # Give pyrex a try!
 - This setup uses a base docker container that has Python and R wrapped in with Jupyter.
 Work in jupyter notebooks with your favorite language!
+- **Note**: Docker builds will use ~1-2 GB disk space

 ## 01 Build Project Docker Image
-1. First, clone this repo. `cd` inside to root directory.
+1. First, clone this repo. `cd` inside to the project's root directory.

 2. Execute this at the root directory:
 ```
 docker build --force-rm . -t pyrex_example:latest
 ```
-- It will go get the base container from DockerHub and build it for you (will take about five minutes).
+- It will go get the base container from DockerHub and build it for you (will take a few minutes).
 - Using `<PROJECT_NAME>:latest` as an example image naming convention.

 ## 02 Run Project